Should You Cook Pie Filling Before Baking?

 Should you cook pie filling before baking?

-While fruit pie fillings can cook in the amount of time that the pie crust bakes, a fruit filling is full of fresh fruit!
-And fruit is made up of mostly water and sugar.
+Fruit pie fillings can cook in the amount of time that the pie crust bakes.
+But, fresh fruit is made up of mostly water and sugar.
 Have you ever cut into a pie and had the fruit juice just pour out if it?
-Or maybe it bursted through the vent in the oven and leaked into the bottom of the pie crust, on your pie dish, or even worse – on the bottom of your oven!
+Or maybe it bursted through the vent while baking and leaked into the bottom of the pie crust.
+Or even worse – on the bottom of your oven!
 This is also why you should always put your pie pan on a baking sheet, just in case!
 This is a pie disaster!
 So, putting raw fruit filling with sugar inside a pie has to be done with care.

-And there’s a couple ingredients that will help with this.
+This is where thickening agents come into play.
 The two main ingredients used inside pie filling besides fruit and sugar are flour and cornstarch.
 Both flour and cornstarch are thickening ingredients.
-So, when that fresh fruit pie bakes in the oven, the fruits explode and give off water and juices, and the sugar melts into a liquid.
-So the flour and cornstarch take those liquids and solidify them into a thicker fruit paste that won’t ruin your pie crust, pie dish, or oven!
+So, when a fresh fruit pie bakes in the oven, the fruits explode and give off water and juices.
+The sugars melts into a liquid.
+And, this is where the flour and cornstarch go to work.
+They solidify the fruit juices into a thicker fruit paste that won’t ruin your pie crust, pie dish, or oven!

 apple berry pie